mfd00mdev/GRIP-EMS-KISS/README.md

   <img src="Docs/Screenshots/kiss-main.png" alt="K.I.S.S. window">
 </p>

 GRIP-EMS-KISS is a plugin for [GRIP-EMS](https://www.curseforge.com/wow/addons/grip-enhanced-macro-sequencer) (GRIP - Enhanced Macro Sequencer),that walks you through the three things you need to do to get it working: pick or import a sequence, bind a key to it, then test it out.
 The acronym stands for Keep It Simple, Stupid.
 A newcomer to the addon may feel overwhelmed by all the settings and options.
-This addon aims to make it as simple as possible to get you rockin' and rollin'
+This addon aims to make it as simple as possible to get you rockin' and rollin' with the GRIP-EMS addon.

 ![K.I.S.S. version](https://img.shields.io/badge/version-0.1.0-blue)